SAP-archive/byd-delta-events/README.md

       Principal: sns.amazonaws.com
 ```
 An example of those changes [can be found in here](https://github.com/B1SA/byd-delta-events/commit/2141568ce4e21bbddbdf60426d2297b6a98194b9)

-The last step is to implement the New Subscriber's function as shown on [this commit](https://github.com/B1SA/byd-delta-events/commit/3b3c05dc19ea721cbc95885a83e593bdacb46eab)
+4 - The last step is to implement the New Subscriber's function as shown on [this commit](https://github.com/B1SA/byd-delta-events/commit/3b3c05dc19ea721cbc95885a83e593bdacb46eab)

+5 - Redeploy the app

 ## License